-I am a thirty-something lawyer, a husband, and the proud Dad of Maple, a standard schnauzer.
-I am also an “environmentalist” (insert your own definition here) and I am presently making efforts to use my legal education to better this planet.
+I am a thirty-something lawyer, husband, and the proud Dad of my son, Jacob Atlas, and Maple the schnauzer.
+I am a hobbyist photographer.
+I am also an “environmentalist” (insert your own definition here).
 I was born in England and now live many thousands of kilometres away in Calgary, Canada, the oil and gas capital of the world.
-I am a Board Member of the Canadian Parks and Wilderness Society (CPAWS) and the Friends of Kananaskis Country (FOKC).
+I am a Board Member of the Southern Alberta chapter of the Canadian Parks and Wilderness Society (CPAWS).

-From its creation as simply another travel-blog, this has now become something more.
+This was created as another travel-blog, it became something more, and then it laid dormant for several years, with life simply getting in the way.
 I still intend to document my travels, but beyond that, I hope that this “travel-green-environmental comment-legal” blog will help you fall in love with this world, recognize just how incredible (and fragile) it is, and inspire you to change (and promote others to change) the way we live and interact with this planet.

 This Planet Of Ours: